|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Consolidated at San Diego between January 27, 1943 to February 8, 1943.
 Constructors Number 1428.
 On February 16, 1943 delivered to the U. S. Army Air Force (USAAF) as B-24D-53-CO Liberator serial number 42-40351.
 On February 18, 1943 first test flight.
 Ferried overseas via Hickam Field across the Pacific to Australia.

 In Australia, modified with the installation of a nose turret by the 4th Air Depot Garbutt Field at Townsville.
 During April 1943 assigned to the 5th Air Force, 90th Bombardment Group.
 On July 23, 1943 assigned to the 43rd Bombardment Group, 403rd Bombardment Squadron with Etter as crew chief until November 26, 1943.

 During May 1944, assigned to the 380th Bombardment Group, 529th Bombardment Squadron at Long Airfield.
 Nicknamed "Big Chief Cockeye" with the nose art of an Indian's head created by a reclining nude woman on the left side of the nose.
 On the right side of the nose was a scoreboard with bomb markings indicating missions flown and a aircraft silhouette indicating an enemy aircraft claimed as shot down.
 Assigned to crew chief MSgt Gilbert N. Murdock.
 This bomber flew a total of eight missions before being lost.

-In fact, this B-24 spotted enemy vessels and made a bomb run on the ships.
-Afterwards, this bomber into a mountain top near Sampala on Ceram at approximately Lat 2° 24' S Long 130 E. Eight of the crew were killed in the crash.
+In fact, this B-24 spotted enemy vessels and made a bomb run against the ships then crashed into a mountain top near Sampala on Ceram (Seram) at approximately Lat 2° 24' S Long 130 E. Eight of the crew were killed in the crash.